TomboFry/hyperlight/README.md

 As a result, this means you will have to upload images manually and link to them yourself, too.

 I do plan on adding this feature at some point.

-## Blog Post Format

-The first five lines of every blog post must contain the following:

-* Line 1: Post Title
-* Line 2: Short summary of the post
-* Line 3: Featured Image URL
-* Line 4: Tags, separated with a comma and a space (", ")
-* Line 5: Anything, just for separation between metadata and content

-Lines 2, 3, and 4 are optional but if omitted must still be an empty line.

-Everything else below that will be parsed as markdown (or plain text, your choice).

-Two example posts are included to see how everything is setup, one with a summary but no image, and one with an image but no summary.